Your Polar Loop has a LED display you can view with a touch of a button.

 Flight mode cuts off all wireless communication from the device.
 You can still use it to collect activity, but you can't use it in training sessions with a heart rate sensor nor sync your data to the Polar Flow mobile app.

-Turn the flight mode on by touching and holding the button while TIME is on display for 10 seconds.
+Turn the flight mode on by touching and holding the button while TIME is on display for 8 seconds.
+You will see a LED animation indicating the progress of the flight mode turning on.
 Release the button when you see the airplane icon.

 You can choose in which hand you want to wear your activity tracker either in the Polar Flow web service or the Polar Flow mobile app.
 The setting changes the orientation of the Polar Loop display accordingly.